 MYLES LEE, MD (President), a graduate of Tufts Medical School, practiced cardiothoracic surgery in Los Angeles for 40 years and is currently a senior member of the American Association for Thoracic Surgery and a fellow of the American College of Surgeons.
-He has authored numerous scientific papers, a textbook on complications in cardiac surgery (Near Misses in Cardiac Surgery and a novel (The Donation) which dramatizes the shortage of organ donors.
+He has authored numerous scientific papers, a textbook on complications in cardiac surgery (Near Misses in Cardiac Surgery, which has been updated by the Massachusetts General Hospital and will be published this year by Springer) and a novel (The Donation), a story of redemption that dramatizes the shortage of organ donors.

 Dr. Lee is an historical hobbyist with an extensive library on American history and the presidency.
-He has written librettos for four orchestral works by noted New York composer-conductor, Victoria Bond, which will appear in a CD this year that features soloists from the Chicago and Milwaukee Symphony Orchestras.
+He has written librettos for works on George Washington, Thomas Jefferson, and both Roosevelts, orchestrated by noted New York composer-conductor, Victoria Bond, now on a CD by Albany Records entitled “Soul of a Nation” that features the Chicago College of Performing Arts Orchestra and soloists from the Chicago and Milwaukee Symphony Orchestras.

-Dr. Lee has a degree in Art History from Harvard University.
-Now a fine art photographer (@mylesleephotography on instagram), he has identified the origins of painterly technique from images captured in the field.
-He subordinates the reality of scenic photos to abstract expressionistic images dominated by form, composition, balance, color, texture, and light; in so doing he has demonstrated that life imitates art.
-He is a member of the Carmel Foundation Photographers and the Center for Photographic Art in Carmel, California.
+Dr. Lee is a member of the Carmel Foundation Photographers and the Center for Photographic Art in Carmel, California.
 His work resides in private collections in Los Angeles, Santa Barbara, Carmel, Durham, and East Hampton and has recently become part of the art collection of the Community Hospital of the Monterey Peninsula.

 JOSEPH BRAUN, PhD (Vice President) Joe plays timpani and percussion in the symphony.
 He is the “other kind of doctor” having earned a PhD from the University of Chicago.
 He has spent most of his working life preparing teachers for inner-city schools, first in his native Chicago and later in Los Angeles, Long Beach, Pasadena and Compton.
 His 35 years in higher education were about evenly divided between teaching and administrative or grants management assignments.
 Joe studied piano and violin in elementary school and switched to percussion in junior high, taking private lessons and playing in school groups through high school.
 As an undergrad at UC Berkeley he played in the marching and concert bands, a Dixieland band that played in pizza joints and an opera company in Oakland.
 In Chicago he continued his “pit” work with community musical theater doing just about everything Gilbert and Sullivan wrote as well as other operettas and musical shows.